-If the Complainant requests an investigation or UMW is required to proceed with an investigation, a prompt, fair, and impartial process of initial investigation to completion will be conducted.
+If the Complainant requests an investigation or UMW proceeds with an investigation, a prompt, fair, and impartial process will be conducted.
 The Complainant will be asked to meet with the Title IX Coordinator and/or the Title IX Investigator or designee(s) about the incident.
-The Complainant and Respondent may be accompanied by an advisor of the Complainant’s choice, so long as the advisor is not also a witness throughout the investigation, appeal, and any related meeting.
-The Complainant, Respondent, and witnesses rights and responsibilities, as well as the procedure and process of an investigation are outlined in the UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.
+The Complainant and Respondent may be accompanied by an advisor of their choice, so long as the advisor is not also a witness throughout the investigation, appeal, and any related meeting.
+The Complainant, Respondent, and witness rights and responsibilities, as well as the procedure and process of an investigation are outlined in the UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.

 The standard used by the University is Preponderance of the Evidence, which requires that the weight of the evidence, in totality, supports a finding that it is more likely than not that a violation occurred.

-Those responsible for implementing and adjudicating the “Policy,” including the Title IX Coordinator, Title IX Deputy for Students, Title IX Deputy for Employees, the Title IX Investigator, and the Title IX Appeal Board receives annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+Those responsible for implementing and adjudicating the “Policy,” including the Title IX Coordinator, Title IX Deputy for Students, Title IX Deputy for Employees, the Title IX Investigator, and the Title IX Appeal Board, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking.
+The training also inlcudes how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-Both parties have the right to be informed simultaneously, in writing, of the outcome of any investigation and the process to appeal the findings and/or sanctions, any changes to the final findings, sanctions and/or results, and when the results become final involving prohibited conduct, including sexual assault, non-forcible sexual assault, dating violence, domestic violence, or stalking.
+Both parties have the right to be informed simultaneously, in writing, of the outcome of any investigation, to appeal the findings and/or sanctions, any changes to the final findings, sanctions and/or results, and when the results become final in cases involving prohibited conduct, including sexual assault, non-forcible sexual assault, dating violence, domestic violence, or stalking.
 In the event of the death of the victim, the notification of the outcome is transferred to the next-of-kin.

 Students shall be informed of their options to notify proper law enforcement authorities; including University and local police, decline to notify such authorities, and the option to be assisted by campus authorities in notifying such authorities, if the student so chooses;